-Research based on replication of the WHO Multi-country Study on Women's Health and Domestic Violence against Women have been conducted in these nations in the Pacific: ]
+Research based on replication of the WHO Multi-country Study on Women's Health and Domestic Violence against Women has been conducted in these nations in the Pacific:

-* The 2017 survey was conducted by the Ministry of Women, Community and Social Develpment.
+* The 2017 survey was conducted by the Ministry of Women, Community and Social Development.
 The original Family Health and Safety Survey was publishd in 2006.

 This report consolidates data from the individual country studies: